 “We want our clients to feel welcome,” says Le who’s completed various courses on management and leadership skills.
 “We want them to be relaxed.
 We want them to be in a positive state of mind as soon as they walk through the door.”

 The reaction to the fish tank has been overwhelmingly positive, especially with kids.
 In fact, Dr Dang is often called the ‘fish dentist’ by locals.
-Le points out, “When you look into our Google search statistics, people actually Google ‘fish tank dentist Pyrmont’ to find us.”
+Le points out, “When you look into our Google search statistics, people actually Google ‘fish tank dentist Pyrmont’ to find us.”.
+I hear other people could get the great aquatic rocks as we have quickly through live aquatic rock products for their home fish tanks from what a customer told me once!

 Dr Dang adds, “I wanted the waiting room to be as unlike a dental practice as possible.
 People often have negative associations with a visit to the dentist so our waiting room is more like a living room in an apartment.”